Iterative removal of sources to model the turbulent electromotive force: Introduction

 In this paper we introduce a novel method to determine the dynamo coefficients which is based on post-processing the data from turbulent dynamo DNS.
 For this we adopt a version of a deconvolution algorithm based on the H\"ogbom CLEAN method \citep{hogbom74} called IROS (Iterative Removal Of Sources) \citep{iros} to mitigate some of the issues in previous methods.
 This method is then tested against mock data and also applied to determine dynamo coefficients from a DNS of ISM simulations, for which comparison can be made to the results from several of the other methods.
-This paper is structured as follows.
-In \sref{sec:simulations} we describe briefly the details of the ISM simulations, and the data which we use in the later sections to apply the IROS method.
-In \sref{sec:iros_method} we describe the local version of the IROS method and a modification to it (mIROS) wherein we impose prior constraints on the dynamo coefficients.
+We have also successfully applied this method to compute the dynamo coefficients for other systems as well \citep[eg.][]{prasun,yasin}, where the turbulence itself is driven by magnetic instabilities.
+In \sref{sec:mock_data}, we apply the aforementioned methods to the mock data of EMF with an additive random noise.
 Further in \sref{sec:results} we apply these methods to the data of ISM simulations, which is followed by \sref{sec:conclusion}, where we discuss the conclusions.
-The paper also has three appendices in which we describe respectively the application of IROS method to invert the non-local representation of EMF (\aref{sec:nonlocal}), the mIROS method applied to the mock data of EMF with additive noise (\aref{sec:mIROS}) and a flowchart representation of the IROS method (\aref{sec:flowchart}).